 Read: Rising Strong

-7. Try to be their friend instead of their parent
+7. We try to be their friend instead of their parent

-Good: “You put good effort into studying for that test and look how it paid off.
-Well done, son!”
+Effective: “You put good effort into studying for that test and it paid off. ”

-Good: Train your children well, show emotional support and willingness to assist, but let them take care of things themselves they are capable of doing.
+Effective: Train your children well, show emotional support and willingness to assist, and letting them take care of things themselves they are capable of doing.